 Pigg has also worked in the Champ Car ranks, having worked for the Forsythe organization before rejoining MSR in 2002.

-The switch to Rolex racing has given Pigg the chance to do something he never could in Atlantics-leap over the wall during the pit stops, where he changes the left front tire.
+The switch to Rolex racing has given Pigg the chance to do something he never could in Atlantics-leap over the wall during the pit stops, where he got the opportunity to change the left front tire.
 This year, Pigg is a crucial part of MSR's IMSA and IndyCar programs where he is the gearbox mechanic on the No. 93 Acura NSX and the inside rear tire changed in the No. 60 IndyCar.

 Mechanic, No. 93 Acura NSX GT3